stevecrozz/lithostech.com/_posts/2024-02-18-improved-garage-door-automation.markdown

 The garage door opener unit itself needs to be able to detect when the door is fully opened or fully closed so it can stop the motor.
-To do this, my unit has a very simple, ingenius, and adjustable mechanism.
+To do this, my unit has a very simple, ingenious, and adjustable mechanism.
 Through a series of nylon gears, the movement of the door causes a grounded carriage (connected to the gray wire) at the front of the machine to traverse the space between two separate +5V (yellow and brown wire) contacts.